Orthopedic Education & FAQ

 Arthroscopic surgery is one of the most common orthopedic procedures performed today.
 Through the use of small instruments and cameras, an orthopedic surgeon can visualize, diagnose, and treat problems within the joints.

 One or more small incisions are made around the joint to be viewed.
-The surgeon inserts an instrument called an arthoscope into the joint.
-The arthoscope contains a fiber optic light source and small television camera that allows the surgeon to view the joint on a television monitor and diagnose the problem, determine the extent of injury, and make any necessary repairs.
+The surgeon inserts an instrument called an arthroscope into the joint.
+The arthroscope contains a fiber optic light source and small television camera that allows the surgeon to view the joint on a television monitor and diagnose the problem, determine the extent of the injury, and make any necessary repairs.
 Other instruments may be inserted to help view or repair the tissues inside the joint.

 The meniscus is a structure in the knee comprised of two C-shaped wedges of cartilage that cushion and stabilize the knee joint.
 The meniscus can easily become overused since its main purpose is to act as guard for the knee bones while bearing the body’s weight.

 The meniscus tear is a knee condition where the meniscus is partially of fully torn.
 In most people, the meniscus tear is caused by aging, but twisting the knee or a direct fall can also result in a meniscus tear.

 The symptoms usually include stiffness, swelling, and an uncomfortable pain in the knee.
 Additional symptoms include swelling, tenderness when the sides of the knee joint are pressed, a popping sound while moving, or limited mobility.